oracle-livelabs/oci/oci-apm-getstarted/01-access-env/access-env.md

 ## Introduction

-In this lab, you will use a username provided and login to the workshop, then access an APM page in the Oracle Cloud console.
+In this lab, you will use a username provided and log in to the workshop, then access an APM page in the Oracle Cloud console.

 Estimated time: 5 minutes